 Problems can still appear:

-- important details get buried
+- important details get buried in long input

-- cost grows
+- cost rises

-- latency grows
+- latency rises

 - forget earlier constraints